rohitgang/457---Groacery-Baggin-1A/README.txt

 bread |   1   |   1   |    0   |   0  |     0      |

 Hence, the hashMap for the item - bread, dictates the constraints and controls items going in the bag.
+The domain variable is an arraylist which contains the bags in which the item can be.
+Domain is updated after "applying constraints" on the connected items.
+In a graph, the items are connected if they can't be with each other.
+Considering the same input as above, the graph would look like this:

+               bread----------
+              /    \          |
+     lima_beans -- meat       |
+          \            \      |
+        rolls---------squash--

+ In this graph, bread is connected to lima_beans, squash and meat because it can't be with them.

-The Bag.java class has the following attributes : maxSize, currentWeight, bagConstraints, itemsInBag.
+The Bag.java class has the following attributes : maxSize, currentWeight, localSearchItemsInBag, goodBag, localSearchConstraintsMap and alItemNames.
 The maxSize variable is used to set a limit on the weight of the items in the bag.
 The currentWeight variable helps in keeping a check on the items in the bag not exceeding the limit for that bag.
-The bagConstraints is a hashMap.
+The localSearchConstraintsMap is a hashMap.
 The utility of this hashMap is to check if the item we are putting in the bag agrees with the items already in the bag.
+We use this hashMap only when localSearch implemented.
 We chose hashMap as the data structure to check for constraints as this helps us keep the constraint checking efficient as we are retrieving value in constant time and we are just using the '&' operator to check the retrieved values.
-The itemsInBag variable is an ArrayList of type Items.
+The localSearchItemsInBag variable is an ArrayList of type Items.
 This helps us check if anymore items can be added to the bag and if they satisfy the constraint.
+For the mrv, lcv implementation, we never use most of the properties of the Bag class.

-The State.java class has the following attributes : totalBags, itemsNotAdded, allItems.
+The State.java class has the following attributes : sumItemDomains, itemsNotAdded, itemsAdded, level.
-The totalBags variable is an ArrayList of type Bag.
-It has the number of Bags specfied as input.
+The itemsAdded variable is an ArrayList of type Item.
+It has the items in the bag for that state.
 The itemsNotAdded variable is an ArrayList of type Item.
 It has the items not added to the bags for that state.
 The allItems variable is an ArrayList of type Item.
 This does not change during any point in the program.
 The State.java class plays a key role when implementing depth first or breadth first search.
 It creates the